 Step 6: That’s it!
 Your bootable Windows 8.1 USB flash drive is ready!
 You can now connect to the PC, enable boot from USB under BIOS, and then start installing Windows 8.1.

 Step 1: Open Command Prompt as administrator.
-To do this, in Windows 8, simultaneously press Windows + X keys to see Power Menu in the bottom left corner of the screen, click Command Prompt (admin), and then click Yes for the UAC prompt to launch elevated prompt.
+To do this, in Windows 8, simultaneously press the Windows + X keys to see the Power Menu in the bottom left corner of the screen, click Command Prompt (admin), and then click Yes for the UAC prompt to launch the elevated prompt.

-If you’re on Windows 7, open Start menu, type CMD in Start screen search box, and then simultaneously press Ctrl + Shift + Enter keys to run Command Prompt as administrator.
+If you’re on Windows 7, open the Start menu, type CMD in the Start screen search box, and then simultaneously press Ctrl + Shift + Enter keys to run Command Prompt as administrator.

 Step 2: Next, in the Command Prompt, type the following command:

-Step 3: Type LIST DISK and then press Enter key to see list of all connected drives to your PC.
+Step 3: Type LIST DISK and then press the Enter key to see a list of all connected drives to your PC.

 SELECT DISK 1 (replace “1” with your USB drive’s disk number)